digitoimistodude/air-reactions/README.md

   ### Allow only registered users to react

   By default, reactions will be saved to user meta to allow users to react once per post.

-If this is set to `false`, the plugin uses [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the option table.
+  TODO: If this is set to `false`, the plugin uses [FingerprintJS](https://github.com/fingerprintjs/fingerprintjs) to set browser fingerprints to reaction events and save the reactions to the posts only.

   Default: `true`